Andreas Vojta is an Austrian track athlete who has become

 competed at the European Championships, his first major competition as a vegan.

 He continues to compete and in 2019 competed in the European Indoor Championships.
-He’s been Austrian Athlete of the Year four times, has been National Champion a total of 33 times and adds the indoor and outdoor 1000 metres national records to his achievements.
+He’s been Austrian Athlete of the Year four times, and by 2019 had been National Champion a total of 33 times.
+He’s added the indoor and outdoor 1000 metres national records to his achievements.
 He’s also taken two bronze medals at the World University games.

 In July 2019 at the National Championships he took Gold in the 5000 metres and Silver in the 1500 metres (read more here).
 Two weeks later he ran in the European Team Championships and won the 5000 metres (more here).
 In February 2020 he ran an indoor 1500 m after training for 3000 and 5000 metres, and still came first and recorded the 3rd fastest time in the world for the season so far (more here).